Xomega-Net/Xomega.Docs/docs/tutorial/3-details/8-lookup-selection.md

 Now that we have the *Customer List* view ready, we need to add a link to that view from the *Sales Order* details screen.
 Since the link will be to select a customer, we will add it to the `SalesOrderCustomerObject` data object under a name `look up`.

 We'll set the target `view` to `CustomerListView` and will set the `child="true"` attribute to open it as a child popup window.
-To configure the target view for selection of a a single customer, we'll pass to it an `_action` parameter with a value `select`, and a `_selection` parameter with a value `single`.
+To configure the target view for the selection of a single customer, we'll pass to it an `_action` parameter with a value `select`, and a `_selection` parameter with a value `single`.

 To map the columns of the selected record to the data object properties to be populated from it, we will also add `ui:result` parameters to the link for each customer list output parameter used, and indicate the fields on the current object that these output parameters will populate.